adamfeuer/macrofab_xyrs/README.md

 ```

 For Linux, you need to figure it out.
 I have no idea how KiCad is installed on Linux.
 In addition, I have
-not figured out a way to successfuly run this script using a normal python installation.
+not figured out a way to successfully run this script using a normal python installation.

 Enjoy!